habib395/Playing-field/README.md

 ## 1. Project Overview

-EquiSports is a responsive online store for sports equipment, offering users the ability to browse, add, update, and manage sports accessories.
+EquipmentSports is a responsive online store for sports equipment, offering users the ability to browse, add, update, and manage sports accessories.
 It supports authentication, product sorting, and a dark/light mode toggle for an improved user experience.

 ## 2. Screenshot